Anthony-G89/Code-Quiz/README.md

 ## User Story
 ```
+AS A coding bootcamp student
-As a coding bootcamp student, I want to take a timed quiz on JavaScript fundamentals that stores high scores so that I can gauge my progress compared to my peers.
+I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+SO THAT I can gauge my progress compared to my peers

 ```